Configure Your OmniFocus Setup

 Why use OmniFocus?

 OmniFocus is a personal task manager for Mac, iOS, and Apple Watch that offers a unique combination of features to support you in living a fulfilling and productive life.
-Designed with David Allen’s Getting Things Done (GTD) principles in mind, OmniFocus is a tool to support you in strategically engaging with the all of the things you have going on in your life.
+Designed with David Allen’s Getting Things Done (GTD) principles in mind, OmniFocus is a tool to support you in strategically engaging with all of the things you have going on in your life.

 When used appropriately, OmniFocus is a trusted place to go to answer the question “what’s next?”.
 Rather than spending time pondering what you could be doing, OmniFocus has the potential to instantly connect you with the actions that are most appropriate based on factors such as due dates, your physical location, who you’re with, and your energy level.

 Make OmniFocus a Sacred Space

 It’s important to give some thought to what you’ll be using OmniFocus for, and what belongs elsewhere.
 We recommend that you make OmniFocus a sacred space.
-In a nutshell this means only using OmniFocus for things that you intend to action on and not as a repository for everything under the sun.
+In a nutshell, this means only using OmniFocus for things that you intend to act on and not as a repository for everything under the sun.
 By keeping OmniFocus clean and relevant it becomes a useful and trusted sidekick that enhances productivity while freeing you from having to remember your commitments.

 OmniFocus supports folders that can contain projects and other folders.
 As a starting point, we recommend creating a mind map of your “areas of responsibility”, in GTD speak.
 Essentially a map of everything that you’re responsible for across all areas of your life.
 The Mind Mapping Your Responsibilities (FREE) article walks you through the process of creating the mind map and the Creating Structure in OmniFocus (Members) article illustrates the process of configuring OmniFocus based on this mind map.

 Another key concept in David Allen’s Getting Things Done methodology is “contexts”.
 In practice, contexts allow you to filter your lists of OmniFocus actions to show those that are most relevant based on your current circumstances.